-When DFs are physically separate from the 3G ICEs, the X2-interface may be required by national option to support security mechanisms.
+When DFs are physically separate from the 3G ICEs or any nodes described in this specification for IRI creations, the X2-interface may be required by national option to support security mechanisms.
 Options for security mechanisms include:

 - CUG/VPN;

 - COLP;

-- CLIP;
+- CLIP:

 - authentication;

 - encryption.